Thursday, 5 September 2024

 Why minimum pricing is bad news for pubs

 Excited by the thought of an outdoor smoking ban, Prof Ian Gilmore of the Alcohol Health Alliance has written to the Telegraph.
-Pretending to be a friend of the pub trade despite supporting everything that has hampered it and opposing everything that has damaged it, he says they needn't worry about all their smoking customers disappearing and should embrace minimum pricing.
+Pretending to be a friend of the pub trade despite supporting everything that has hampered it and opposing everything that could help it, he says they needn't worry about all their smoking customers disappearing and should embrace minimum pricing.

 Cheap alcohol from supermarkets has turned us into a nation of home-drinkers, reducing foot traffic to local pubs and bars and threatening the closure of important social spaces.
 By setting a minimum price, the Government can level the playing field, making pubs a more attractive option for those who might otherwise choose to drink cheaply at home.